 The Code requires that a local authority demonstrate that its processes satisfy the principles of good financial management for an authority of its size, responsibilities and circumstances and sought to rely on the local exercise of professional judgement backed by appropriate reporting.
-None of this is should be of particular concern to us as we believe good financial management is in all significant respects already embedded at Tonbridge and Malling.

 Compliance will typically but not always be demonstrated by documenting compliance with the Statements of Standard Practice which underpin each of the Financial Management Standards.
-We see this requiring a response to each of the Statements of Standard Practice by way of a self-assessment which is to be progressed later this year and the outcome reported to the Finance, Innovation and Property Advisory Board.
+None of this should be of particular concern as we believe good financial management is in all significant respects already embedded at Tonbridge and Malling.

-In addition, the Financial Resilience Index produced by CIPFA aims to provide a tool with a group of indicators able to illustrate the trajectory of an authority's financial position and resilience within the context of each authority's own comparator tier and nearest neighbour group.
+In addition, the CIPFA Financial Resilience Index aims to provide a tool with a group of indicators able to illustrate the trajectory of an authority's financial position and resilience within the context of each authority's own comparator tier and nearest neighbour group.
 CIPFA has designed the index to provide reassurance and prompt challenge where it may be needed.